moriartynz/esp32-wap/README.md

 ## Why, just why would you do this little project?

 - A bit of fun.
 I wanted to benchmark the device to see what it could do.
 - If your Wireless AP dies and you have no other options available, you could give this a go as a temporary stand-in, I suppose.
-It's not quite as bad as dial-up, but it's certainly not going to win you any bandwidth medals.
+It's not quite as bad as dial-up, but it's certainly not going to win you any bandwidth medals or allow hundreds of devices to connect.

 ## Gotchas